-These programs provide college-trained officers for the U.S. Army, the National Guard, the U.S. Air Force, the Air National Guard, and the U.S. Army Reserve.
+These programs provide college-trained officers for the U.S. Army, the National Guard, the U.S. Air Force, the Air National Guard. and the U.S. Army Reserve.
 ROTC scholarships pay for college tuition, books, lab fees, and other purely academic costs.
 Scholarship cadets also receive a tax-free living allowance up to \$1,000 for each academic year the scholarship is in effect.
 Applicants must be citizens of the United States when they accept the award, at least 17 years of age, and under 25 years of age on June 30 of the year they become eligible for appointment as officers.
 The SAT or ACT must be taken no later than November of the year the candidate applies for the scholarship.
-For further information, contact the Department of Military Science at (909) 621-8102 for Army ROTC, and (909) 880-5440 for Air Force ROTC.
+For further information, call (213) 740-2670.